pottedmeat7/OpenVR-WalkInPlace/Readme.md

 These values are for the controller Up and Down movement of the arms.
 The real time Controller values have to be greater then these values in order to Jog / Run.

-### Button for Movement
+### Button to enable WIP
 These options can be used to disable virtual movement when your not holding the button selected.

-### Button as Toggle
+### Disable WIP when held?
-This will change the default behavior for the "Button for Movement" so that you click the button once and then virtual movement will be enabled.
-Click the button again to disable virtual movement and so on.
+This will change the "Button to enable WIP" behavior instead of allowing virtual movement when the button is held, it will only allow virtual movement when the button is not held and visa versa.

-### Flip Button Use
+### Controller for button
-This will change the "Button for Movement" behavior instead of allowing virtual movement when the button is held, it will only allow virtual movement when the button is not held and visa versa.
+This is the controller used for the "Button to enable WIP"

 ### Step Time
 This is how long each "step" lasts.
 If 1 step is detected it will last this amount of time in seconds.
 As you repeat steps this time is reset for every step detected.